PhilipKristian/home/src/clients/deloitte.md

 clientDetail: ../images/clientDetail/Deloitte.jpg
 ---

+## Inspiring CFOs to win in a disruptive world

 In 2019, Deloitte China hosted an inaugural client event exploring the future of finance.
 Aptly titled CFO Vision, the conference took place in Hong Kong.
 It brought together senior leaders and executives across financial services, centering around the theme of winning in a disruptive world.

 A core dimension of this was a conversation on strategically elevating the CFO function in a digital world, brought to the audience by a world-class keynote speaker.
 What better topic to choose than the trust in the digital age.
 Understanding digital trust dynamics and The trust Economy at large are pivotal to unlocking the full future potential of organisations and leadership talent.